lalvarezpoli/DSDM_Thesis/README.md

 ```

 ## Dependencies
-A list of sufficient the libraries is posted in the 'requirements.py' file.
+A list of sufficient the libraries is posted in the 'requirements.txt' file.